How to prepare for secondary school life after lockdown

 Set up their tech

 Technology plays a significant role for children in secondary school.
 By this age, many children may have got their first phone – and if yours hasn’t, it is worth considering if and when they might.
-If they do, make sure they have the numbers they need and ways to keep in touch with you, with messaging apps such as WhatsApp.
+If they do, make sure they have the numbers they need and ways to keep in touch with you.
 It is also important to discuss some important safety and settings basics such as device password protection.
 But you should also look into their new school’s policy on device usage, so you know what is acceptable on school grounds.

 Get up to speed